ekdeguzm/blog/README.md

 ## Introduction

 Bog Blog is designed to help users explore and share information about foraging in bogs.
-Users can create blog posts, view posts, and search for specific posts using a search bar.
+Users can create blog posts about anything, view posts, and search for specific posts using a search bar.
+I wanted to make this project to understand client and server interactions.

 ## Features